 Learn more in this final video clip …

 This post is based on a conversation with Sharon Toerek of Legal+Creative.
-Check out another conversation between us on episode 37 of her podcast, The Innovative Agency Podcast, by clicking right here or right here!
+Check out another conversation between us on episode 37 of her podcast, The Innovative Agency Podcast, by clicking right here or look for episode 37 right here!

 Want more from The Customer Experience Podcast?